 AFSCME workers at San Juan County won a 32-hour workweek AND wage increases.
 And when UAW went on strike and included the 32 hour workweek in their demands, they didn’t win it this past year, but they did win historic wage increases.

-• 2024
+2024

 Healthport (previously Lower Shore Clinic)

-MN to
+We want MN to be next!

 Frequently Asked Questions